Mining Town Mortgage

 Which mining towns can be financed?

-The commodities boom has caused many housing booms all through regional Queensland as well as coastal areas of Western Australia such as Bunbury, Geraldton and Karratha.
+The commodities boom has caused house prices to rise rapidly all through regional Queensland as well as coastal areas of Western Australia such as Bunbury, Geraldton and Karratha.

 As a general rule, we can finance houses in any town in Australia as long as there is demand for housing.